Camping With A Baby: 17 Top Tips & Packing Essentials

 Babies

-If you’re wild camping then we’d suggest you bring enough drinking water to keep mum hydrated while camping with a baby.
-You might want to wear layers of clothing at night, especially if camping in colder weather.
-Speaking from personal experience, it’s a good idea to wear warm breastfeeding layers to prevent mama from getting cold during those night feeds.
+Wear layers at night, and lots of them – speaking from personal experience, it’s a good idea to wear warm breastfeeding layers to prevent mama from getting cold during those night feeds.
 I wore a breastfeeding vest top under a feeding hoodie.
 If you need a breast pump when camping then portable pumps is a good idea for camping.

 Young children